-The number of motorcycles sold in the UK in 2018 by type
+The number of motorcycles sold in the UK by type

-At 33,570 sold, naked bikes are the most popular type of motorcycle sold in 2018, making up over a third of all motorcycle sales.
-A fifth of all motorcycle sales are scooters, followed closely by adventure sport bikes at 18% of all motorcycle sales.
+At 34,320 sold, naked bikes were the most popular type of motorcycle sold in the UK in 2019, making up over a third of all motorcycle sales.
+A fifth of all motorcycle sales are scooters, followed closely by adventure sport bikes at 19% of all motorcycle sales.

-The number of motorcycles sold in 2018 by engine size
+The number of motorcycles sold by engine size

 |Engine size||Number of motorcycles|